COVID-19 pandemic in Abkhazia

 The COVID-19 pandemic was confirmed to have reached Abkhazia in April 2020.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 March 2020

 On 28 March, the Acting President closed the border on the river Psou to Russia for foreign citizens and stateless persons.
 On 30 March, a case was confirmed in a person who arrived from Moscow, Russia.
 The test, however, was conducted in Zugdidi, Georgia, where the patient is being treated.
 Abkhazia itself had no confirmed cases at the time.

+Georgia opened a new hospital in Rukhi, close to the border, which offered free treatment to Abkhazians.
+While this was planned before the pandemic, its opening occurred alongside other low-level medical assistance from Georgia to Abkhazia due to the pandemic.

 April 2020

 On 7 April, the first case was confirmed.
 The infected patient arrived in Gagra, Abkhazia's westernmost town, after having returned from a trip to Moscow.
 Later, on 8 April, the second case was confirmed, caused by the first case.
 On 11 April, a third case was confirmed, caused by the first two cases.

 On 26 April, the first death from the virus was confirmed in Gudauta.
 The patient was the third confirmed case back on 11 April.